Sleep Therapy for Pain Management

 How Pain and Sleep Affect Each Other

-The relationship between pain and sleep is complex and often bidirectional.
-Pain can make it hard to fall asleep, stay asleep, or find a comfortable position.
-In turn, poor sleep can increase pain sensitivity, irritability, fatigue, and reduced concentration the next day.
+Pain can make it harder to fall asleep, stay asleep or find a comfortable position.
+Then, poor sleep may increase pain sensitivity the next day.
+It can also affect mood, energy and concentration.

 Practical Sleep Therapy Tips for Pain Management

 - Keep a regular sleep routine.
-Going to bed and waking at similar times each day can help your body clock work more smoothly.
+Go to bed and wake at similar times where possible.

 - Reduce screen use before bed.
-Blue light and stimulating content can make it harder to wind down.
+Bright light and stimulating content can delay sleep.

-- Watch stimulants late in the day.
-Caffeine, nicotine, and alcohol can all interfere with sleep quality.
+- Limit stimulants late in the day.
+Caffeine, nicotine and alcohol can reduce sleep quality.

 - Keep moving during the day.
-Appropriate exercise and physiotherapy-guided activity can support both pain management and better sleep.
+Suitable exercise may support both pain management and sleep quality.

-- Manage night pain sensibly.
-If symptoms flare, discuss practical treatment options with your physiotherapist or doctor rather than simply pushing through.
+- Plan for night pain.
+If symptoms flare, discuss practical options with your physiotherapist or doctor.

-Yes, physiotherapy may help when pain is one of the main reasons your sleep is poor.
-Treatment may involve assessment of the painful area, advice on sleep positions, movement strategies, hands-on therapy where appropriate, and a plan to improve strength, mobility, and function.
+Physiotherapy may help when pain is one of the main reasons your sleep is poor.
+Your physiotherapist can assess the painful area, discuss sleep positions and guide a plan to improve movement, strength and daily function.

 When Should You Seek Professional Help?